-To generate HTML reports in Change Analyzer, choose File > Reports.
+To generate HTML reports in Change Analyzer, click Tools > Reports.
 The Report Selection dialog opens.
 In the Select Lists pane, select the list you want to report on, then select the report type in the Report Type drop-down.
 Choose: